rob-foulkrod/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_lab_03b.md

     az204Module: 'Learning Path 03: Develop solutions that use blob storage'
 ---

-# Lab 03: Retrieve Azure Storage resources and metadata by using the Azure Storage SDK for .NET
+# Lab 03: Retrieve Azure Storage resources and metadata by using the Azure Storage SDK for .NET(Standard Path)

 ## Microsoft Azure user interface